 Below are the eligibility criteria for these properties:

-- A Newly Constructed Property – You will qualify for a $20,000 grant if the construction of the property has completed and you have signed a contract before 31 December 2017.
-In addition to that, you also fulfill the criteria of first home buyers grant.
+- A Newly Constructed Property – You will qualify for a $15,000 grant if the construction of the property has been newly completed.
+In addition to that, you also fulfil the criteria of first home buyers grant.

-So far, you have saved $20,000 and plan to secure at least a 5 percent deposit.
-Suppose, you plan to buy the second option (under construction) for $460,000, then you need to save $3,000 more before 31 December 2017.
+So far, you have saved $20,000 and plan to secure at least a 5 per cent deposit.
+Suppose, you plan to buy the second option (under construction) for $460,000, then you need to save $3,000.
 If you manage to save the required deposit and sign the agreement before the year ends, you become eligible for the grant.

 Chat to Hunter Galloway today about how we can sort out your financing for the First Home Owners Grant on 1300 088 065 or email Nathan at [email protected]